nhlpa/FsTachyons/README.md

 ## Usage with [Falco.Markup](https://github.com/pimbrouwers/Falco.Markup)

-Libraries like Falco.Markup, that explicit modules for elements & attributes, allow us to import the `FsTachyons.Tac` which make class string definitions more terse.
+Libraries like Falco.Markup, have explicit modules for elements & attributes, this allows us to import the `FsTachyons.Tac` which make class string definitions more terse.

 ```fsharp
 open Falco.Markup